peterscardera/m4-2-react--ecosystem/__lecture/lecture-4-react-router.md

 # Link

-Use the provided `<Link>` component to get from one route to another.
+Use the provided `<Link>` component to get from one route to another. same as a <a>  but without relaoding the PAGE!!!*** emulates the same thing as a link interms of going back

 ```jsx
 import { Link } from 'react-router-dom';